DarrienG/RockPaperSmash/README.md

 It'll give you the scoop on the garbage file format I wrote years ago and how it works.

-If you want contribute to the code, it's kind of the worst so good luck.
+If you want contribute to the code, good luck.

 Honestly it's the worst and was written years ago by me.
 It was "refactored" recently so that it will work in jars and the like, but that doesn't mean it's good.